thejunto/handbook/content/how_we_work.md

 #### First fail:

-If you fail to do so, on Monday at noon, everyone will stop what they're working on and have a Skype call with you to discuss:
+If you fail to do so, on Monday we will discuss:
 - Why you failed.
 - What you can do next time to avoid the same mistakes.
 - What valuable lessons can we all learn from this.
 - What are the next steps for completing the failed task.

-You will need to continue with the same priority for next week.
+You will donate $25 to a charity of your choice and will have the same priority for next week.

 We see failure as an opportunity to learn.
 These meetings are positive, helpful, and fun.

 #### Second fail in a row:

-You will be asked to leave Junto.
-If it's unclear whether you failed or not, the team will take a vote, majority wins.
+You will donate $75 to a charity of your choice.

 ## Working simultaneously: